Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 This is where Health Cloud meets the rest of healthcare's tech stack.

-• FHIR (Fast Healthcare Interoperability Resources) — the modern REST/JSON-based standard.
+• FHIR (Fast Healthcare Interoperability Resources).
+The modern REST/JSON-based standard.
 Used in newer integrations and required by US regulations (CMS interoperability rules).

 Salesforce ships Health Cloud Accelerators for MuleSoft that handle the most common patterns:

-• Patient demographics sync (Epic → Salesforce)
+• Patient demographics sync (Epic to Salesforce)

 • Encounter ingestion (real-time on appointment creation)